kdhameliya74/ecommerce-web-app/README.md

 -   🛒 Product listing with images and categories
 -   📦 Add to cart and remove from cart
--   🧾 Place order functionality(soon)
+-   🧾 Place order functionality
 -   🔄 Fetches data from [FakeStoreAPI](https://fakestoreapi.com/)
 -   📱 Responsive UI
 -   🚀 Built using Redux Toolkit and TypeScript